Mickey Mouse March

-"(The) Mickey Mouse March" is the opening theme for The Mickey Mouse Club television show, which aired in the United States from October 1955 to 1959, on the ABC television network.
-(The first two lines are: Who’s the leader of the club that’s made for you and me?
-M-I-C-K-E-Y M-O-U-S-E!)
+"Mickey Mouse March" is the opening theme for The Mickey Mouse Club television show, which aired in the United States from October 1955 to 1959, on the ABC television network.
 The song is reprised with the slower "it's time to say goodbye" verse, at the end of each episode.
-In the show's opening, the song is partially performed by the characters Dumbo and Jiminy Cricket.
-It also ended with Donald Duck attempting to hit a gong with the "Mickey Mouse Club" title on it, but would end with comic results, such as him getting hit by lightning, or the gong turning out to be a pie, or Donald just hitting a triangle instead.
+In the show's opening, the song is partially performed by Jiminy Cricket.
+It also ended with Donald Duck attempting to hit a gong with the Mickey Mouse Club title on it but would end with comic results, such as him getting hit by lightning, or the gong turning out to be a pie, or Donald just hitting a triangle instead.
+It has since become the theme song for the titular Mickey Mouse and his franchise.

-The song was written by the Mickey Mouse Club host Jimmie Dodd and was published by Hal Leonard Corporation, July 1, 1955.
+The song was written by the Mickey Mouse Club host Jimmie Dodd and was published by Hal Leonard Corporation, on July 1, 1955.
 Dodd, who was a guitarist and musician hired by Walt Disney as a songwriter, wrote other songs used over the course of the series, as well, such as the “theme day” songs sung on the show.